caseykneale/ChemometricsTools.jl/README.md

   - [Fault Detection](https://github.com/caseykneale/ChemometricsTools.jl/blob/master/shootouts/AnomalyShootout.jl)

 ### Package Status => Speed Boost (v 0.5.1)
 ChemometricsTools has been accepted as an official Julia package!
 Yep, so you can  ```Pkg.add("ChemometricsTools")``` to install it.
 The git repo's master branch has the most advanced version right now, but may be less reliable because I like to do dev on it.
 A lot of features have been added since the first public release (v 0.2.3 ).
 In 0.5.1 almost all of the functionality available can be used/abused.
 If you find a bug or want a new feature don't be shy - file an issue.
-In v0.5.1 Plots was removed as a dependency, new plot recipes were added, and now the package compiles much faster!.
-Plans for v0.6.0 are churning - mostly going to be touch up and adding functionality when I can.
+In v0.5.1 Plots was removed as a dependency, new plot recipes were added, and now the package compiles much faster!
+Making headway into v0.6.0 - mostly going to be touch up and adding functionality when I can.
+Convenience functions, refactoring and clean up are in progress.

 ### Version Release Strategy
   - < 0.3.0 : Mapping functionality, prototyping